 Method - Create the search analysis

-- Enter a Search Term (in the below example, wine) and hit Enter.
+- Enter a Search Term (in the example below, wine) and hit Enter.
 The output will display a table with results that include the search term.

 Worked example:

-In the example above, we have first processed the text from a survey question that asked people the first thought that comes to mind about France, using How to Setup Text for Analysis.
+In the example above, we have first processed the text from a survey question that asked people the first thought that comes to mind about France, using Extract Keywords and Phrases from Text.
 Since the text has been pre-processed, the table shows both the original text and the results of the processing.
-If you use a text variable or character vector under Data > Input then the result will instead be a single column containing the text only.
+If you use a text variable or character vector under Data > Input, then the result will instead be a single column containing the text only.
 The search term that is used is the word wine, and it appears in bold when it is identified in the processed text.

 Extract processed text